AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 ### 1.3.
 Robot Design

+The electrical components of the robot are mounted on a robot chassis made from LEGO® Technic.
+These materials are mostly from LEGO® Education SPIKE™ Prime Set and LEGO® Education SPIKE™ Prime Expansion Set, though a few are from LEGO® MINDSTORMS® Education EV3 Core Set and LEGO® MINDSTORMS® Education EV3 Expansion Set.

 For the wheels of the robot, SPIKE™ Large Wheels are incorporated for the rear driving mechanism while EV3 Small Wheels are used for the steering mechanism of the robot.
 These wheels have a diameter of 88 mm and 43.2 mm respectively.
 The team decided to use large wheels for the robot's driving base since larger wheels have a higher circumference value compared to the small ones, thus covering longer distances per rotation and increasing the maximum speed limit of the robot.

 As for the weight distribution of the robot, the weight is focused on the rear side of the robot since this is where the driven wheels of the robot are.
 This is done through the placement of the robot's microcontrollers on the rear side of the robot.
 This weight distribution should enhance the traction of the said wheels, preventing them from slipping.